mobilemancer/windows-terminal-aurelia/README.md

 Information on how to download Cascadia Code can be found here: <https://github.com/microsoft/cascadia-code>

  If you like to use another font, just change the fontFace property in profiles.json.

+ ## Image to large!

+ There's a smaller image t ouse if the default one feels too large.
+Just edit the background image property and substitute "au-os-L.png" for "au-os-M.png".